LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 final RV measurement; the combined CCF shown here is computed only for display purposes.
 Bottom center: peak SNR per pixel for each order of the extracted spectrum.
 The orders used to measure the RV are highlighted in red.
 Bottom right: summary information on the stellar classification, RV measurement, and exposure parameters.
-These and other parameters can also be found in the image headers.
+These and other parameters can also be found in the fits headers.

 .. image:: PDF_summary_mockup2.png
     :width: 792px